Don Wilson (kickboxer): Kickboxing

+Between 1982 and 1987 he defeated, among others, world champion James Warring, champion Demetrius "Oaktree" Edwards, world champions Curtis Crandall, and Maurice Smith.
+He beat Steve Valencia, world champion Dennis Alexio and fought to a draw with another champion, Jean-Yves Thériault.
+He also defeated Art Jimmerson in a kickboxing vs. boxing mixed match and defeated world champion Branko Cikatic.

+In July 1988 he defeated previously unbeaten Carl Englund by KO in the 5th round.
+In March 1989 he fought Ferdinand Mack.
+Mack was winning on the cards by the 8th round, but Wilson won by TKO in the 9th.
+In April 1989 Wilson defeated Ken Stranburg by decision and defeated Keith Wilson by TKO.
+In November 1989 Wilson lost by split decision to the unbeaten Marek Piotrowski.
+In December 1991 he defeated Ghalib Carmichael by decision.

-Wilson won a total of 11 World Titles with several sanctioning bodies that included the IKF, WKA, KICK, ISKA, STAR and the PKO.
-He won his IKF (www.IKFKickboxing.com) FCR Cruiserweight World Title on May 15, 1999, in Lowell, Massachusetts, USA, when he defeated Dick Kimber.
-(Lynn, Massachusetts, USA PRO: 23-3/21, AM: 25-0/25 5'9" 197 lbs) At the end of the 3rd round Wilson came alive and exploded with a flurry that eventually knocked Kimber to the floor motionless.
+Wilson won his IKF (www.IKFKickboxing.com) FCR Cruiserweight World Title on May 15, 1999, in Lowell, Massachusetts, when he defeated Dick Kimber.
+(Lynn, Massachusetts, USA PRO: 23-3/21, AM: 25-0/25 5'9" 197 lbs) At the end of the third round Wilson came alive and eventually knocked Kimber to the floor motionless.
 Referee Dan Stell counted Kimber out on the floor, a count that went into the round break.
 Kimber never stood during the count.

 Having never been challenged for his title, Wilson voluntarily retired it to move down to the Light Heavyweight Division, where he eventually retired from fighting a few years later.
+In 2000 he defeated Dewey Cooper in a 10-round decision.
+His last fight was a 10th-round knockout victory over Eddie Butcher on July 19, 2002, in Atlantic City, New Jersey.